 it all starts with an idea.

-I earned my B.S. in Architectural Studies from the University of Illinois Urbana-Champaign, where I led student organizations and volunteered with Habitat for Humanity—experiences that continue to shape my collaborative and community-driven approach to design.
+I earned my B.S. in Architectural Studies from the University of Illinois Urbana-Champaign, where I helped run the Society of Business Management in Architecture (SBMA) and volunteered with Habitat for Humanity—experiences that continue to shape my collaborative and community-driven approach to design.

 This portfolio highlights award-winning academic projects exploring short-term housing, year-round athletic facilities, museums, and adaptive reuse.
 Each project reflects my interest in architecture that is practical, impactful, and responsive to context.